Moss' logic for ordered coalgebras

 Any locally monotone functor $T: \Pos\to\Pos$ that satisfies BCC (see Definition~\ref{def:BCC}) can be lifted to a locally monotone functor $\ol{T}:\Rel\to\Rel$.
 In fact, BCC is equivalent to the existence of such a lifting.
 The following theorem was proved in~\cite{bkpv11} for the category $\Pre$, but the proof goes through verbatim for the case of $\Pos$.

-\begin{thm}[\cite{bkpv11}] For a locally monotone functor $T:\Pos\to\Pos$ the following are equivalent: \begin{enumerate} \item The functor $T$ has a locally monotone functorial relation lifting $\ol{T}$, i.e., there is a 2-functor $\ol{T}:\Rel\to\Rel$ such that the square
+\begin{thmC}[\cite{bkpv11}] For a locally monotone functor $T:\Pos\to\Pos$ the following are equivalent: \begin{enumerate} \item The functor $T$ has a locally monotone functorial relation lifting $\ol{T}$, i.e., there is a 2-functor $\ol{T}:\Rel\to\Rel$ such that the square